Stock market today: Asia follows Wall Street lower after Fed's notes dent hopes of rate hikes ending

 Target and TJX, the company behind T.J.
 Maxx and Marshalls, helped to limit the market's losses.
 Target rose 3%, and TJX climbed 4.1% after both reported stronger profit for the spring than analysts expected.

-In energy markets, benchmark U.S. crude edged up 5 cents to $79.42 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 9 cents to $79.29 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell $1.61 on Wednesday to $79.38.
-Brent crude, the price basis for international oils, gained 9 cents to $83.54.
+Brent crude, the price basis for international oils, shed 2 cents to $83.43.
 It retreated $1.44 the previous session to $83.45 a barrel.